hamzaxezzat/Animated-LandingPage/README.md

 # Animated-LandingPage
-A landing page with beautiful animations created using HTML,CSS, and Javascript.
+A landing page with beautiful animations based in pure CSS.